 The History Essentials book presents a plethora of historical milestones and names in a thoughtfully arranged timeline format.
 Jam-packed with events and people who have changed the course of history, The History Essentials 'fills in the gaps' with facts that may have escaped your studies or memory-until now.
-While reading, take time for many, fun, 'rabbit trail' adventures by researching unfamiliar terms along the way.
-Look up words in bold or entire periods or cultures, and concentrate on topics that pique your interest.
-Then, delve deeper and keep going as your fascination with history expands.
-In doing so, you will begin to round out your knowledge of history without losing your place, because you can always return to the timeline and pick up where you left off.

-History Essentials can help shape, plan, and organize study goals for history contests, including the National History Bee.
-Involvement in the National History Bee on any level is a fantastic achievement, and Hexco Academic is proud to support this contest.
+History Essentials can help shape, plan, and organize study goals for history contests, including the National History Bee and History Bowl.
+Involvement in the National History Bee on any level is a fantastic achievement, and Hexco Academic is proud to support this contest.\ www.hexco.com/national-history-bee-study-guide

-Disclaimer: The contest content of the History Bee or any other contest is not limited to the events in this book or the Official Study Guide.
-There is no guarantee that this material will appear in the National History Bee or other competitions.
-A portion of the proceeds from the sale of this book go to the National History Bee.
+\Disclaimer: The content of the History Bee or any other contest is not limited to the events in this book or the Unofficial Study Guide.
+There is no guarantee that this material will appear in the National History Bee or any other competition.